batxes/4Cin/README.md

     python setup.py build
     python setup.py install (libcurl4-gnutls-dev )
     !if u get an error saying regcompA was not found, rename regex.h from the boost library (in my case /usr/local/include/regex.h) to something else before building.
 The change it back!

+    in GebnomePainting, add "py bed tools" to read data

+    TAKE OUT ROUND FROM MODELIN